What Is a Bookkeeping Journal? What is a Daybook?

 - Firstly, a journal entry for the acquisition shows an asset account increasing by $100,000.
 This account could be an asset account such as "Factory equipment."
 Because this is an asset account, the balance increase is a debit.

-Secondly, however, the Balance Sheet is now temporarily out of balance until the firm makes an offsetting credit of $100,000 to another account somewhere in the system.
+Secondly, however, the balance sheet is now temporarily out of balance until the firm makes an offsetting credit of $100,000 to another account somewhere in the system.
 This offsetting credit could be either of the following:

 - A "credit" of $100,000 to another asset account, decreasing its balance by $100,000.
 This account could be the asset account "Cash on hand."